The short version of this story is simply: I’m simply curious. I try things. I make mistakes. I ask questions.

 In the fall of 2018 I had about 30 interviews published on the podcast.
 I was getting comfortable travelling by plane, train and automobile, being invited into people’s lives to capture the Movers Mindset interviews.
 I was invited to the North American Art of Retreat, a Parkour leadership retreat, in the Cascade mountains outside of Seattle.
 There I did a series of interviews with the event’s presenters and organizers, and handed those recordings off for Art of Retreat to create their own podcast.

 When 2019 rolled around, on a whim, I jumped into an Akimbo course called The Podcast Fellowship.
 I wanted to search for unknown-unknowns, to rethink everything I had done so far, and much about the Movers Mindset podcast changed in this period.
-To my surprise, I was invited back to be part of a small group of alumni who assist the coaches for the 4th, (and then the 5th,) running of the course.
+To my surprise, I was invited back to be part of a small group of alumni who assist the coaches for the 4th, (and then the 5th, and 6th) running of the course.
 It’s mind-bogglingly inspiring and energizing to hang out daily with hundreds of people who share your passion.
 I even tried to summarize the fun of it in The Journey.

 I have another fun podcast based on my ever-growing collection of quotes.
 You can search for “Little Box of Quotes” wherever you normally listen to podcasts, and the related posts here on my blog are tagged, as you might expect, Little Box of Quotes.